 Make Sure The Trailer Is On Flat Ground

-Always ensure the trailer is on flat ground before loading the excavator onto it so the heavy equipment can be positioned evenly.
+Always ensure it is on flat ground before loading onto it so the heavy equipment can be positioned evenly.

-It’s recommended to ensure the ground is firm enough to bear the combined weight of the trailer and the excavator.
+It’s recommended to ensure the ground is firm enough to bear the combined weight and the excavator.
 Sometimes, the ground becomes soft after heavy rain or during rainy seasons, so you need to be extra careful.

 Check For Any Obstacles

-Before transit, you have to check all the possible obstacles that may hinder the safe transportation of the excavator.
+Before transit, you have to check all the possible obstacles that may hinder safe hauling.

 It’s best to consider the traffic and weather conditions of the route because it may require you to secure the machine tighter to prevent movement.

-After securing the excavator transport, ensure the equipment is securely placed onto the trailer truck.
+After securing it, ensure the equipment is securely placed onto the truck.
 All parts, like the boom arm bucket and blade, must be lowered to the trailer’s floor.

 The recommended loading procedures require double-checking if all attachments, such as articulation points, hydraulic hoses, tie-down points, or buckets, are secured properly.

-5 Types of Excavators & How To Transport Them
+5 Types of Vehicles & How To Haul Them

 Vacuum

-Vacuum excavators or suction excavators have suction pipes that utilize air, providing up to 400hp suction capabilities and causing less damage to the surrounding soil than other excavators.
+Vacuum excavators or suction ones have suction pipes that utilize air, providing up to 400hp suction capabilities and causing less damage to the surrounding soil than other ones.

-When transporting vacuum excavators, the suction pipes should be tucked securely above the excavator.
+When hauling, the suction pipes should be tucked securely above it.
 Ensure that all parts are properly strapped.

 Crawler